-Since beginning the survival guide books in 1995 they have grown in all kinds of directions.
-My original aim was to capture useful notes for the varied and many common tasks we find ourselves doing as data scientists (or data miners back then).
-I structured the book as one page nuggets of information.
-That is, each section within a chapter targeted a single printed page, and focused on a single task.
-This was the origin of my OnePageR Desktop Survival Guides.
-It seems to have worked well over the years, from my personal use and your feedback.
-This material has also lead to the publication of two books.
+Since beginning the survival guide books in 1995 they have grown in many unexpected directions.
+My original aim was to capture useful notes for the varied and many common tasks I found myself doing, utilising the tools and packages of GNU/Linux for AI and Machine Learning.
+I structured the book as one page nuggets of information—each section within a chapter was kept to no more than a single printed page, providing a focus on a single task for each page.

-A pdf version of this book is available for a small financial donation which goes towards supporting the development and availability of the book.
-Please visit Togaware for the details.
-The html version contains the same material and remains freely available from Togaware
+A pdf version of this book is available for a small donation which goes towards supporting the development and availability of the book.
+Please visit MLHub for details.
+The html version contains the same material and remains freely available from MLHub.